RetiaLLC/usb-nugget-docs-site/content/en/docs/fundamentals/live-control.md

 From this page, you can create, run, and save payloads to your USB Nugget.

 ## Python Script
-If you want to use a scrip to send DuckyScript commands or files to your USB Nugget, the following scripts will help you get started.
+If you want to use a script to send DuckyScript commands or files to your USB Nugget, the following scripts will help you get started.
 <br /><br />
 The following simple Python script can be used to send individual DuckyScript commands from your computer while connected to the RubberNugget's Wi-Fi network.
 ```